sambilbow/polaris/docs/README.md

 - 2x 3-metre cables (1x miniDP, 1x USB-A 3.1)
 - Spatial audio AR (the ability to hear localised sound whilst being able to hear your real audio environment) via Unity3D and [Aftershokz Aeropex](https://aftershokz.co.uk/products/aeropex) bone conduction headphones.

-### Engine (Unity3D / Project Esky) features
+### Engine (Unity3D / Software Companion) features
 - The ability to create 3D scenes that contain 'GameObjects' that in turn can have visual attributes such as 3D meshes, material colours, and textural properties; physical attributes such as edges, position, mass, velocity and real-time parameterisation via C# scripting.
-- Thanks to Project Esky, the headset is created as a GameObject with real-time position / orientation.
+- Thanks to the Software Companion, the headset is created as a GameObject with real-time position / orientation.
 - Thanks to [LeapMotion](https://github.com/leapmotion/UnityModules), hands (all the way down to individual finger joints) are created as GameObjects with real-time position / orientation relative to the headset.